Blue Heelers are hard-working, intelligent, and loyal dogs. They are highly energetic and thrive on a healthy diet.

 Preservatives help extend the shelf life of commercial dog food.
 But they are not healthy for your dog and can cause cancer.

 Ethoxyquin: This can cause liver damage in Blue Heelers.
-Small quantities of Ethoxyquin aren’t a huge health risk to our dogs, but cumulative exposure can lead to some serious health problems.
+Small quantities of Ethoxyquin aren’t a huge health risk to our dogs, but cumulative exposure can lead to serious health problems.

 Propylene Glycol: Blue Heelers cannot digest propylene glycol, and repeated exposure can cause serious digestive health issues.
 Plus, some researchers suggest that propylene glycol can lead to nervous system damage.